 So building a personal connection matters.

-Also try to look around their office when you sit down and see if there’s anything you can use in a conversation later.
+Also, try to look around the company’s office when you sit down and see if there’s anything you can use in a conversation.
 For example, do they have photos of their children playing sports, etc.?

 I had a discussion about this on LinkedIn recently when I asked people for their favorite job interview tip to stand out:

 Hiring managers will remember you for this.

 Don’t take the conversation totally off-track if they’re trying to discuss the job with you, but do learn one or two things about them and show you’re interested in getting to know them as a person before the end of the interview.